"THIS IS OUR

 exactly one month after departure from the U.S.A.

-Leaving from England, Colored soldiers loaded
+Leaving from England, Colored soldiers

 us on a boat, other accompanied us over, and still others unloaded us and much